 Miro will not retaliate—and will not tolerate retaliation—against any individual for filing any good-faith complaint with Miro or through its Whistleblower Hotline, or for participating in the investigation of any such complaint.
 Please refer to the Miro Whistleblower Policy for additional details on this topic.

 While this Code applies to everyone at Miro equally, employees in a managerial role have heightened responsibilities.

-Most specifically, you must report matters that may indicate a violation of the Code or any other Company policy to the People Team and/or Miro Legal.
+Most specifically, you must report matters that may indicate a violation of the Code or any other Company policy to the Employee Relations Team and/or Miro Legal.

 If you are a manager, you are expected to lead your team by example, including by doing the following: